DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### participantAsset

 This mapping stores the details of the asset participants want to sell, including the amount, the timelock and the state.
-It is asscociated with the swap contract with the same `secretHash`.
+It is associated with the swap contract with the same `secretHash`.

 ```
 mapping(bytes32 => ParticipantAsset) public participantAsset;